DevMountain/react-3-mini/README.md

   ### Instructions
   Part 1
   * Our service is set up, but we need our front end to call a function to trigger our service function, and we need to create a place for the information to be displayed in the view.
   * Create a constructor function.
 On state, create a property called `armiesArray` and set it equal to an empty array.
-When the API is called and an array of enemies is returned, we will use `armiesArray` to store and display that data, mapping through array to show each item.
+When the API is called and an array of enemies is returned, we will use `armiesArray` to store and display that data, mapping through the array to show each item.

   Part 2
   * In the App components's `render` method, use the `map()` method to map over the `armiesArray` on state.